lifeomic/eslint-config-standards/README.md

   "lint": "eslint --ext .ts,.tsx,.js,.jsx ."
 ```

-**IMPORTANT:** You currently must explicitly add the `--ext` argument because
-`eslint` will only check `.js` files by default, and you can't control this from
-the eslint configuration.

 ### ESLint configuration Typescript and Jest

 Create `.eslintrc` at root of your project that contains: